Jamie Lynn Spears’ Daughter Reportedly Seriously Injured In ATV Accident

 “The details the media are reporting surrounding the incident regarding Jamie Lynn’s daughter Maddie are incorrect.
 Right now the Spears family asks that everyone respect their privacy during this time and appreciates all the prayers and support for their family.”

-While the family didn’t specify what reported details regarding Jamie Lynn Spears’ daughter’s accident and injuries were incorrectly reported, it is apparent that the Spears clan is seeking a pit of privacy at this difficult time.
+While the family didn’t specify what reported details regarding Jamie Lynn Spears’ daughter’s accident and injuries were incorrectly reported, it is apparent that the Spears clan is seeking a bit of privacy at this difficult time.

 #PrayForMaddie ❤️